AndreiCiu/Virtual_Vocal_Assistant_Romanian_Multilingual/README.md

 # Virtual_Vocal_Assistant_Romanian_Multilingual
 Virtual Vocal Assistant in Python for Romanian language and others can be setup

-Hello and thank you for taking your time to take a look on my project
+Hello and thank you for taking your time to take a look on my project.

 Without further and due, without losing your precious time, my solution comes into aid for others or industry related where Google assistant or Siri are not available for their language.